EnAccess/AirLink-docs/docs/AirLink Devices.md

 ![bluetooth-logo.png](AirLink%20Devices/bluetooth-logo.png)

-**Preface:** A note on Bluetooth® SIG requirements, Nov 2021
+**Preface:** A note on Bluetooth® SIG requirements, Oct 2023

-Our understanding is that the Bluetooth®  Special Interest Group requires that any entity branding and selling devices enabled with Bluetooth®  must register as a member with the SIG at [bluetooth.com](https://www.bluetooth.com), as well as declare the product and the Bluetooth®  component being used.
+Our understanding is that the Bluetooth® Special Interest Group requires that any entity (manufacturer or distributor) branding/re-branding/incorporating and selling devices with Bluetooth® must register as a member with the SIG at [bluetooth.com](https://www.bluetooth.com), as well as declare the product and the Bluetooth® component being used.
 This is true for resellers, distributors, and all commercial sales.
-The final selling brand and product name must be separately declared by the seller, even if the component containing Bluetooth®  has been declared by the manufacturer.
+We understand that the final sold brand and product name must be separately declared by the seller, even if the component containing Bluetooth® has been declared by the manufacturer.

-Although membership has a free tier, each declaration as of this writing costs $8,000, set to rise to $9,600 in 2022.
-Multiple products using the same Bluetooth®  component (one with an approved QDID) can be added to a new or existing declaration, however if the underlying Bluetooth®  component is changed even within the same product, a new declaration must be filed with the full fee.
-Repercussions of not filing declarations may include shipments of the product being held by customs agents, from a global reference list maintained at bluetooth.com.
+Although *membership* is free to start, each *declaration* of products within the membership portal costs $9,600 as of this writing.
+Multiple products using the same Bluetooth® component (technically this is defined as one with an approved *QDID*) can be added to a new or existing declaration, however if the underlying Bluetooth® component is changed even within the same product, a new declaration must be filed with the full fee.
+Repercussions of not filing declarations may include shipments of the product being held by customs agents, using a global reference list maintained at bluetooth.com.
+The SIG conducts regular reviews of compliance of a company, based on products listed with the Bluetooth® brand on the company's website.

 This requirement as we understand only applies for sold products, not prototypes.

 *Please note that this note is not official Bluetooth® SIG communication, but rather it is our understanding of the requirements set by the Bluetooth® SIG as of this writing.*

 ---